'What a sad little life, Jane': six TV moments that deserve epic dramatisations

 ‘You’re joking, not another one!’ on BBC News, 2017

 A day-in-the-life dramatisation of Brenda from Bristol as she goes about her business in post-Brexit Britain before being asked her opinion on Theresa May calling a snap election.
-Think Ken Loach if he was a bit more cuddly, with comedy Bristolian accents and Brenda played by Maggie Smith.
-Ideal for showing on the eve of our upcoming, long-awaited general election.
+Think Ken Loach if he was a bit more cuddly, with comedy Bristolian accents and Brenda played by her namesake Brenda Blethyn.
+Sombre text at the close explains that the election did not even work.

 'Take as long as you need, we won't miss you': candid Royal admissions Britain's media will never, ever make